jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Policyholder base allowable deductions
 (2) A life insurer has policyholder base allowable deductions,— (a) for savings product policies that are not profit participation policies, under section EY 16:
+  (ab) for consideration for services provided to policyholders by the life insurer in administering and managing funds intended for use in meeting future policyholder claims under savings product policies that are not profit participation policies, under section EY 16B:
   (b) for profit participation policies, under section EY 18:
   (c) under section EY 27(4):
   (d) under section EZ 61 (Allowance for cancelled amount: spreading):
   (e) under section LE 2B (Use of remaining credits by life insurer on policyholder base).
 Schedular policyholder base income
-(3) A life insurer's schedular policyholder base income is the amount given by subtracting their policyholder base allowable deductions for an income year, and any amount carried forward to the income year under subsection (5), from the assessable income in their policyholder base income for the income year.
+(3) A life insurer’s schedular policyholder base income is the amount calculated by subtracting, from the assessable income in the policyholder base income for the income year, the amounts of policyholder base allowable deductions incurred in the income year, or available in the income year under subsection (5) or (5B), in the order in which the amounts are incurred.
-Cap on subtracting: ring-fencing policyholder base allowable deductions (4) Despite subsection (3), the total amount that is subtracted under subsection (3), including an amount carried forward to the current year under subsection (5), is no more than the amount of the assessable income in the life insurer’s policyholder base income for the income year.
+Cap on subtracting: ring-fencing policyholder base allowable deductions (4) Despite subsection (3), the total amount that is subtracted under subsection (3), including an amount available in the income year under subsection (5) or (5B), is no more than the amount of the assessable income in the life insurer’s policyholder base income for the income year.
-Excess allocations: carrying forward and re-instating next year (5) Any excess not able to be subtracted in the current year because of subsection (4) is carried forward to the next income year.
+Excess allocations: carrying forward and re-instating next year (5) An amount of policyholder base allowable deductions that cannot be subtracted under subsection (3) in the current year because of subsection (4) is carried forward to the next income year and treated as policyholder base allowable deductions for that income year.
+Transfer of policies with excess policyholder base allowable deductions (5B) If a life insurer (the transferor) transfers a life insurance policy to another life insurer (the transferee) in an income year and, immediately before the transfer, the transferor has an amount (the transferred amount) of policyholder base allowable deductions for the life insurance policy and the income year, at the time of the transfer—
+  (a) the amount of policyholder base allowable deductions of the transferor for the income year is reduced by the transferred amount; and
+  (b) the amount of policyholder base allowable deductions incurred by or available to the transferee in the income year is increased by the transferred amount, which is treated as being incurred by the transferee for the life insurance policy at the time of the transfer.
 Exception
 (6) Despite subsections (3) to (5) a life insurer's schedular income derived by their life fund PIE that is a multi-rate PIE is excluded from their schedular policyholder base income, along with deductions for that income.